-The Sacrament of Reconciliation is celebrated on Saturday afternoon between 3:00 pm & 4:00 pm.
-Due to concerns over COVID-19, we are not able to utilize the confessionals and therefore are not able to offer the sacrament anonymously.
-Confessions will be heard in the main church outside the "Cry Rooms" on the steps.
+The Sacrament of Reconciliation is celebrated on Saturday afternoon between 3:00 pm & 4:00 pm in the Confessional at the back of the church.
 Confessions must end at approximately 4:00 PM so the celebrant has adequate time to prepare for the Saturday Vigil Mass.

 About the Sacrament of Penance